Where to Start When Searching for a Photographer

 The contract outlines everything: what’s included in your package, the timeline, delivery expectations, what happens in various scenarios (weather, illness, etc.), and both of our responsibilities.
 Read it carefully.
 Ask questions about anything that’s unclear.
 A good contract protects both of us and makes sure we’re on the same page.

-The retainer (typically 30–50% of your total investment) secures your date.
-Once that’s paid, you’re officially booked, and I won’t take any other weddings on your day.
-The remaining balance is usually due a few weeks before your wedding.
+A $1,000 retainer secures your date.
+Once that's paid, you're officially booked, and I won't take any other weddings on your day.
+From there, we'll set up a payment plan that works for you.

 The Engagement Session: Getting Comfortable Before Your Wedding Day